OpenDSA/OpenDSA/RST/en/Glossary.rst

       from one of its defining :term:`vertices <vertex>` to the other.

+   dirty bit
+      Within a :term:`buffer pool`, a piece of information associated with each :term:`buffer` that indicates whether the contents of the buffer have changed since being read in from :term:`backing storage`.
+      When the buffer is :term:`flushed <flush>` from the buffer pool, the buffer's contents must be written to the backing storage if the dirty bit is set (that is, if the contents have changed).
+      This means that a relatively expensive write operation is required.
+      In contrast, if the dirty bit is not set, then it is unnecessary to write the contents to backing storage, thus saving time over not keeping track of whether the contents have changed or not.

    discriminator
       A part of a :term:`multi-dimensional search key`.
       Certain tree data structures such as the :term:`bintree` and the